oneapi-src/oneDNN/doc/cpu_get_started.md

 # Getting started on CPU {#get_started_with_cpu}

+@warning
+This tutorial is deprecated due to the programming model changes and will be removed soon, please refer to [cpu_programming.md](./cpu_programming.md) for latest version.

 This is an example to demonstrate how to build a simple graph and run on CPU.

 In this example, you will learn the below things about oneDNN graph.